CudjzikxmxR/The-Rainbow-Void-Tree/docs/main-mod-info.md

     - pointsName: This changes what is displayed instead of "points" for the main currency.
 (It does not affect it in the code.)
     - modFiles: An array of file addresses which will be loaded for this mod.
 Using smaller files makes it easier to find what you're looking for.

-    - discordName, discordLink: If you have a Discord server or other discussion place, you can add a link to it.
+    - discordName, discordLink: If You currently have a Discord server or other discussion place, you can add a link to it.

         "discordName" is the text on the link, and "discordLink" is the url of an invite.
 If you're using a Discord invite, please make sure it's set to never expire.